Voices AMPLIFIED! is a multidisciplinary arts and social justice initiative to amplify artists in diverse cultures.

 Explore Upcoming Events

-Join us and co-host Omaha Chapter of Alpha Kappa Alpha Sorority, Inc for lunch and a live discussion with jazz singer Alicia Olatuja will give an in-depth insight on her upcoming performance “Intuition: Songs From the Minds of Women,” Olatuja will talk about the Black woman's voice in music as Black women reassert their rights, gain more political clout and speak out against harassment, abuse and exploitation in all walks of life.
+Join us and co-host Omaha Chapter of Alpha Kappa Alpha Sorority, Inc for lunch and a live discussion with jazz singer Alicia Olatuja on her upcoming performance “Intuition: Songs From the Minds of Women,” Olatuja will talk about the Black woman's voice in music as Black women reassert their rights, gain more political clout and speak out against harassment, abuse and exploitation in all walks of life.
 Gennean Scott, VP of Human Capital and Inclusion will moderate.

 Live Discussion with PHILADANCO | The Black Voice in Dance